ChanthMiao/ghc-wiki-mirror/Compiling-Case-Expressions-in-ghc.md

 ```
   IfEqual x1 label1 label2
 ```
+See Note [Two alts + default] for a justification of this rule in Switch.hs -- this will be relevant to our discussions below.

 3. Two alternatives [(x1, label1), (x2, label2)] with defLabel which we compile into:
 ```
   IfEqual x1 label1 (IfEqual x2 label2 defLabel)